Space-time extremes of severe US thunderstorm environments: Introduction

-In our space-time model, when the Brown--Resnick or extremal-$t$ fields are used, we propose to let the parameters (range, smoothness and possible anisotropy parameters) of the variogram or correlation function of their underlying Gaussian field depend on covariates through a general regression function that may involve splines or wavelets.
-In our application, the time step corresponds to one month and we choose a fractional Brown--Resnick field whose range depends on ENSO and month through a tensor product spline.
-Such a spline basis captures the interactions between the covariates and allows the ENSO effect to vary from one month to the next.
-We fit our model using pairwise likelihood \citep[e.g.,][]{padoan2010likelihood} and show by simulation that all parameters can be estimated rather accurately.
+In our space-time model, when the Brown–Resnick or extremal-t fields are used, we propose to let the parameters (range, smoothness and possible anisotropy parameters) of the variogram or correlation function of their underlying Gaussian field depend on covariates through a general regression function that may involve splines or wavelets.
+In our application, the time step corresponds to one month and we use a fractional Brown--Resnick field whose range depends on ENSO and month through a tensor product spline.
+Such a spline basis captures the interactions between the covariates and allows for monthly variation in the ENSO effect.
+We fit our model using pairwise likelihood \citep[e.g.,][]{padoan2010likelihood} and show by simulation that its parameters can be estimated rather accurately.
 Furthermore, the out-sample performance of our model is good and our findings have broad meteorological explanations.
-The range parameter tends to be lower in summer and higher during El Niño events, indicating that the extreme events of PROD, CAPE and SRH are more localized in summer and more spatially extended during phases of positive ENSO.
+The range parameter tends to be lower in summer for all regions and variables, although the situation is more subtle for CAPE.
+The ENSO effect mostly occurs in late winter and spring.
+The range for PROD is higher during both El Ni\~no \REVV{(EN)} and La Ni\~na \REVV{(LN)} phases in the North-East and during \REVV{the EN phase} in the South-East.
+The range is higher during both phases in \REVV{the East} for CAPE, and in the \REVV{North during EN} for SRH.
+The extremes of PROD, CAPE and SRH are thus more spatially extensive during both phases in some regions.